Clinical Psychology Graduate Program

 The Clinical Psychology Program faculty further believe that training should expose students to a variety of testable formulations, as opposed to a single theoretical model.
 Integration of theory, research, and practice is essential.
 The program seeks to attain this goal by modeling a scientific approach in both didactic and experiential coursework.

 Each year the program admits a small number of students who demonstrate promise in academic, clinical, and research training.
-For the 2022-2023 academic year, Drs.
-Domoff, Niec-Davila, Skeel, and Weed will each admit a student to train under
+For the 2023-2024 academic year, Drs.
+Gerhart, Meadows, Niec, and Skeel will each admit a student to train under their

 All students are accepted into the program on a full-time basis.
 Before arriving on campus, each student is assigned a clinical faculty mentor who aids the student in their passage through the program.
 Students entering with a BA/BS degree are required to complete approximately 104 graduate credit hours.
 Some courses may be waived based on prior graduate work, but no more than 30 credit hours can be transferred.